Physical Therapy for Greater Trochanteric Pain Syndrome / Gluteal Tendinopathy / Hip Bursitis

 Athletes or active individuals

-Runners, cyclists, or hikers are at risk due to repetitive hip movement and overuse.
+Runners, cyclists, or hikers are at risk due to repetitive hip movement and overuse, according to this review article.

 People with low back pain or spinal disorders

-Lumbar spine pathology can alter movement patterns or cause referred pain, contributing to GTPS.
+Lumbar spine pathology can alter movement patterns and hip loads, contributing to GTPS.

 Individuals with obesity or high BMI

-Excess weight increases pressure on the hip structures, particularly during movement or prolonged standing.
+Excess weight increases pressure on the lateral hip structures during movement or prolonged standing, according to this review article.

 Sedentary lifestyle

-Lack of physical activity can weaken key stabilizing muscles in the hip, leading to dysfunction when the person becomes more active.
+Decreased physical activity can weaken the hip muscles, leading to flare ups when the person suddenly becomes more active.

 How do we diagnose Greater Trochanteric Pain Syndrome?